Steps of the eviction process in Indiana:

 If the judge rules in favor of the landlord at the eviction hearing, a writ will be issued for possession and the eviction process will proceed.

-3-20 days, depending on the reason for the eviction and the type of court the eviction hearing is held in.
+3-20 days.
+Depending on the reason for the eviction and the type of court the eviction hearing is held in.

-Step 4: Writ of Execution Is Issued
+Step 5: Writ of Execution Is Issued

-Indiana state law doesn’t indicate how quickly the writ of execution must be issued once the judicial officer has ruled in favor of the landlord, but in some cases, the writ may be handed to the tenant in court.
+For all other evictions cases in Indiana, state law doesn’t indicate how quickly the writ of execution must be issued once the judicial officer has ruled in favor of the landlord, but in some cases, the writ may be handed to the tenant in court.

-A few hours to a few days, depending on the reason for the eviction and the type of court at which the eviction hearing was held.
+A few hours to a few days.
+Depending on the reason for the eviction and the type of court at which the eviction hearing was held.

-Step 5: Possession of Property is Returned
+Step 6: Possession of Property is Returned

 How long a tenant has to move out of the rental property depends on the reason for the eviction.